Bensham Manor

 Bensham Manor is a ward in the London Borough of Croydon, covering part of the Thornton Heath area of London in the United Kingdom.
 The ward extends from Thornton Heath railway station westwards and is largely residential with a retail or industrial core.
 The population of the Ward at the 2011 Census was 16,201.

-The ward currently forms part of Steve Reed MP's Croydon North constituency.
+The ward currently forms part of Sarah Jones MP's Croydon North constituency.

 The ward returns three councillors every four years to Croydon Council.
-At the 2006 Croydon Council election, Raj Rajendran, Paula Shaw, and Greta Sohoye were elected to the council.
-All of them were running as Labour Party candidates.
-Councillor Shaw resigned in 2007 triggering a by-election on 18 February 2007 which was won by Labour's Alison Butler.
+At the 2006 Croydon Council election the three Labour Party candidates were elected.
+One, Councillor Shaw, resigned in 2007 triggering a by-election on 18 February 2007 which was won by Labour's Alison Butler.